JJWilder/website-hugo/content/posts/2020/tester.md

 Only above more flag will show in thumbnail/list view.
 <!--more-->

-But if the summary field is used in front matter, then the above text will also show below title on single post pages.
+But if the summary field is used in front matter, then the above text will also show below title on single post